 As the IO (impacting object, described here) made its way toward impact (described here), its tail left ice impact craters dispersed over a wide region (most of it now under the waters it delivered).
 A recent paper, “The Younger Dryas interval at Wonderkrater (South Africa) in the context of a platinum anomaly,” reports on IO-borne materials found and analyzed by the authors.

 Interestingly, impact remnants have been found in Chile and, more recently, under two miles of water off the central coast of California.
-All the reported impacts were caused fragments from the IO moments before its impact in the Southern Ocean.
+All the reported impacts were caused by fragments raining down from the IO moments before its impact in the Southern Ocean.

 This is a ggreat blog